foreversunyao/foreversunyao.github.io/_posts/2022-05-21-kafkaStrimzi.md

 - only requests , without limits
 [refer](https://home.robusta.dev/blog/stop-using-cpu-limits/)

-## Volume sizing and retention period
-- JBOD
-use multiple disks in each Kafka broker for storing commit log
-- Persistent-claim

-## High availability
-- replication
-ack:0,1,2
-- rack awareness
 - disaster recovery
 multi-region strategy that services are deployed with backup in geographically distributed data centers.